-Some authors are obviously more prone to the "infection" precess than
+Some authors are obviously more prone to the "infection" process than

 others.
-Suppse that a non-expert author relies more on reference books
+Suppose a certain non-expert author relies more on reference

-than on direct personal knowledge of a subject.
-OR suppose that author
+books than on direct personal knowledge of their subject.
+OR suppose that

-simply copies material from earlier editions of a textbook which he or she
+author simply COPIES material from earlier editions of a textbook which he

 misinformation.
 And if some authors adopt the philosophy that "this many